Dependent on the virtues of our fathers,

 This poem, which apparently existed as a literary work before the woman invoked it as a funerary inscription, combines broad social awareness with intense personal feeling.
 The declaration of publicly recognized excellence, underscored with the concluding phrase “scion of Byzantium and the Greeks,” indicates that the woman and her beloved at least aspired to aristocratic ideals.
 Within Byzantine culture, the phrase “at the very height of my greatest hopes” suggest that the woman was on the verge of marrying and having children with her beloved.
-The concluding turn in the poem from the excellent man’s death to the woman’s suffering emphasizes the significance of a man’s death in gynocentric society.
+The concluding turn from the excellent man’s death to the woman’s suffering emphasizes the significance of a man’s death in gynocentric society.
 Within its own cultural limitations, this poem beautifully and poignantly expresses a woman’s love for a man.

 The poem draws upon millennia of Greek culture to express love for a man.
 It alludes to the mid-fourteenth-century Byzantine romance Kallimachos and Chrysorroi. and echoes an expression of love found in the mid-thirteenth-century Byzantine romance Livistros and Rhodamne.
 The poem begins with the line, “You proved to be the pride of the Greek race.”
 That line, along with the phrase “golden race,” indicates pride in a Greek identity that stretches back far further than the decline and collapse of the Byzantine Empire in what were recent centuries.
 A scholar noted: